 MoLSA activities concerning responsible public procurement

-In 2015, an internal Strategy for Responsible Public Procurement was approved, which defines strategic priorities for responsible public procurement.
-MoLSA is committed to the concept of responsible public procurement defined as a process during which organizations purchase products and services, and implement construction work in such a manner so as to receive the best benefit/cost ratio.
-Thus, it emphases the 3E principle (economy, efficiency, and effectiveness), as well as support for employment, and social and environmental aspects.
+In 2015, an internal Strategy for Responsible Public Procurement was approved, which defined strategic priorities for responsible public procurement.
+MoLSA is committed to the concept of responsible public procurement defined as a process during which organisations purchase products and services, and implement construction work in such a manner so as to receive the best benefit/cost ratio.
+Thus, it emphasises the 3E principle (economy, efficiency and effectiveness), as well as support for employment and social and environmental aspects.
 To set up the system of strategic and responsible public procurement effectively in everyday practice of the ministry, the Strategy for Responsible Public Procurement was expanded to include the internal document entitled Methodology for Socially Responsible Public Procurement.
-In it, MoLSA order administrators may find practical guidelines, sample texts, and examples of how to reflect the concept in the tender dossier.
+In it, MoLSA requirements administrators may find practical guidelines, sample texts and examples of how to reflect the concept in the tender dossier.
 Emphasis is placed on selecting the economically most advantageous solutions which take into account sustainability and lifecycle costs, in addition to price and technical/quality aspects.
 Social and employment aspects and benefits are also considered.

-Under the project, MoLSA was joined by its partners and other public contracting authorities committed to the concept of socially responsible public procurement.
+There are also other public contracting authorities committed to the concept of socially responsible public procurement, for instance:

 Masaryk University – Masaryk University makes use of efficient procedures that help it target quality of the performance demanded and also consider social and environmental aspects when placing orders.
 For instance, several dynamic purchasing systems to acquire common and generally available goods and services have been put in place.
 Thanks to them, small and medium-sized suppliers may take part in partial public procurement, as well.

-South Moravian Region – the South Moravian Region has been actively integrating responsible approach in its public procurement policy.
-When making its purchases, it considers support for companies employing people with physical disabilities, support for social enterprise, or environmental protection.
+South Moravian Region – The South Moravian Reginal Authority has been actively integrating responsible approach in its public procurement policy.
+When making its purchases, it gives consideration to support for companies employing people with physical disabilities, support for social enterprise, or environmental protection.